About Our Campaigns

 The campaign has also drawn the attention of politicians; with whom we are now working in order to lobby for the introduction of legislation to prevent the sale of dangerous electrical products online.

-We have now launched a Chrome Plug-In that highlights products being sold by third party sellers on Amazon Marketplace and eBay, helping shoppers to make safe decisions when buying online.
+We have now launched a Browser Extension, available on Chrome, Firefox, MS Edge and Safari, that highlights products being sold by third party sellers on Amazon Marketplace and eBay, helping shoppers to make safe decisions when buying online.

 Hard to Reach Audiences